hydroper/godot-tricks/basic.md

 - [SVGs, anchor presets and screen alignment](https://youtu.be/EeiYtErgsBc)
 - [UI Themes](https://youtu.be/3D_7qOYGGsY)

+## Custom UI components

+It's useful to set `custom_minimum_size` by default on the template itself.
+This is useful for fixed-size components.

-## Dealing with ScrollContainer and sizing issues
+## ScrollContainer and its sizing

 ScrollContainers generally have “Clip Contents” set to true.